Vanisha2005/real-time-aqi-tracker/README.md

 4. Ensure `city_day.csv` is in the same folder

 ## 📊 Data Source
-Central Pollution Control Board (CPCB) - `city_day.csv` dataset
+Dataset is from Kaggle named "Air Quality Data in India (2015 - 2020)" Central Pollution Control Board (CPCB) - `city_day.csv` dataset

 ---